 Texas law generally favors enforcement of express contract terms if they are clear and unambiguous, disallowing any “parol evidence” (oral comments by the parties) that would purport to change these express terms.
 However, contracts are occasionally ambiguous.
 Terms and conditions may even contradict one another.
-In such event, the court may look to extrinsic evidence (including oral statements) to clarify an ambiguity.
-There are also certain rules of construction that apply: for example, typewritten (or word-processed) terms prevail over any items that are hand-written, and words prevail over numbers.
+In such cases, the court may look to extrinsic evidence (including oral statements) to clarify an ambiguity.
+There are also certain rules of construction that apply: for example, typewritten (or word-processed) terms prevail over any items that are handwritten, and words prevail over numbers.
 In one case a promissory note stated in words that the amount of the debt was “one million seven thousand.”
-The printed numbers, however, were “$1,700,000.”
-The lender lost, since words prevail over numbers.
+The printed numbers, however, were “$1,700, 000.”
+The lender lost the case since words prevail over numbers.
 Charles R. Tips Family Trust v.
 PB Commercial LLC, 459 S.W.3d 147 (Tex.App.—Houston [1st Dist.]
 2015, no pet.).

 Closing Documents and the Doctrine of Merger